rdrishabh38/steam_market_history_tracker/readme.md

 5. Run the script again.

 ---
 ##  License

-This project is licensed under the GNU V3 License
+This project is protected under the [GPL-3.0 license](https://choosealicense.com/licenses) License.
+For more details, refer to the [LICENSE](https://github.com/rdrishabh38/steam_market_history_tracker/blob/master/LICENSE.md) file.